xKDR/Lowess.jl/docs/src/index.md

-This package includes a pure Julia `lowess` function, which is an implementation of the LOWESS smoother (references given at the end of the documentation), along with a `lowess_model` function can be used to make corresponding models.
+This package includes a pure Julia `lowess` function, which is an implementation of the LOWESS smoother (references given at the end of the documentation), along with a `lowess_model` function which can be used to make corresponding models.

 # Tutorial